razor-network/docs-v2/docs/Stake.md

     docker exec -it razor-go razor import

-Fund this account with Skale testnet tokens and RAZOR testnet tokens to start participating in the network.
+Fund this account with sFUEL and RAZOR tokens to start participating in the network.

 You can use the full commands (stake) or the short form (s) as shown below.